chatwoot/docs/docs/user-guide/integrations.md

 title: "Integrations"
 ---

-Chatwoot is designed such that it can work alongside the project communication application that you are using in the project.
+Chatwoot is designed to work alongside the project communication application you use in your project.
 For example, Slack and Webhooks are already integrated in Chatwoot.

-Click on Settings on home page .
+To begin setting up, click on Settings on your homepage.

 <div align="center">

 <img src={require('./images/addteamssettings1.png').default} width="800" alt="Chatwoot Dashboard Home Screen" />